Bristol and Exeter Railway: Opening the main line

+LSWR encroaches on B&ER territory

-The rival London and South Western Railway (LSWR) had its main line from London to Southampton, and was planning to extend to Exeter.
+The rival London and South Western Railway (LSWR) had its main line from London to Southampton, and was planning to extend through Exeter and into Cornwall.
 The GWR wished to prevent this by promoting its own lines in the region.
 At this period Parliament considered that only one line was appropriate to serve any particular area, and naturally each company wished their own allies' lines to be authorised.
-The LSWR was a narrow gauge railway (later referred to as standard gauge) and the GWR and B&ER were broad gauge lines; the intense rivalry to secure territory was referred to as the gauge wars.
+The LSWR was a 'narrow gauge' railway (later referred to as 'standard gauge') and the GWR and B&ER were 'broad gauge' lines; the intense rivalry to secure territory was often referred to as a 'Gauge War'.

 A Wilts, Somerset and Weymouth Railway (WS&WR) was promoted by the GWR in 1845.
-The GWR now saw it as the beginning of a line to Exeter to exclude the LSWR proposal, and as this would harm the position of the B&ER the GWR offered to purchase the B&ER company, which it was leasing.
+The GWR now saw it as a way to prevent the LSWR from expanding to Exeter, and as this would harm the position of the B&ER the GWR offered to purchase the B&ER company, which it was leasing.
 This was put to a B&ER shareholders' meeting and rejected by a considerable majority.
-(Note: MacDermot, writing in 1931, says that the B&ER "shareholders, with an exaggerated notion of the value of their railway, foolishly rejected [the lease terms] by a large majority".)
+(Note: MacDermot (1931), says that the B&ER "shareholders, with an exaggerated notion of the value of their railway, foolishly rejected [the lease terms] by a large majority".)
 Believing that it had acted in good faith, the GWR now promoted a modified version of the Wilts, Somerset & Weymouth scheme known as the Exeter Great Western, from Yeovil to Exeter via Crewkerne and Axminster.
 The B&ER felt alienated from the GWR.
 Brunel saw that his position as Engineer to both companies was compromised, and resigned from the B&ER at the end of September 1846, being succeeded by Charles Hutton Gregory.

 The B&ER naturally opposed these schemes, joining with the LSWR in doing so, and in the 1846 parliamentary session they were rejected.
-The Exeter Great Western proposal was presented again in the 1847 session, and the B&ER again opposed the scheme, itself promoting a branch from Durston (east of Taunton) to Castle Cary (on the WS&WR).
-The Exeter Great Western scheme was again rejected, but the B&ER Castle Cary line was approved.
+The Exeter Great Western proposal was presented again in the 1847 session, and the B&ER again opposed the scheme, itself promoting a branch from (east of Taunton) to (on the WS&WR).
+The Exeter Great Western scheme was again rejected, but the B&ER Castle Cary line was approved in the Bristol and Exeter Railway (Taunton and Castle Cary Branch) Act 1848 (11 & 12 Vict. c. lxxxii).
 However, by now the financial collapse following the "Railway Mania" had occurred, and the B&ER never proceeded with that scheme.